Havdrup

 Havdrup is a small railway town straddling the boundary between Solrød and Roskilde municipalities, some 30 km southwest of Copenhagen, Denmark.
 Havdrup station serves the Little South railway line between Roskilde and Køge.
-Havdrup had a population of 4,531 (1 January 2025).
+Havdrup had a population of 4,599 (1 January 2026).
 The original village, now known as Gammel Havdrup, is located about 3 km to the east of the modern railway town.

 History

-The name Havdrup is first documented in 1265 as Havertorp.
-The name is derived from the male name Havard and the suffix -torp.
+The name Havdrup was first documented in 1265 as Havertorp.
+The name is derived from the male name Håvard and the suffix -torp.

 Havdrup railway station was built in 1870 as part of the new Zealand South Line between Copenhagen and Næstved as well as the ferries to Falster at Masnedø.
 The location 3 km to the west of the village was selected so that the new station would also serve the Risbyholm estate.